zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Sometimes we use this expression just to mean “Watc h my things so no one steals them.”
 If you’re at a cafe and you need to g o to the restroom and want to leave your computer on your table, you may ask anot her person, whom often you don’t even know, “to keep an eye on your stuff,” on  your things, while you go to the bathroom.
 People do this all the time, trusting  that just because the other person is sitting there at a table next to you, he won’t steal your things.

 Rachel also says that she needs “to steer” Logan “a way from bad decisions.”
 “To steer” (steer) here means simply to guide, to make sure someone is moving in the right direction.
 We also use this verb when tal king about a car.
 We “steer” the car when we move the wheel, the round thing called a “steering wheel,” in one direction or another.
-You are making sure the car i s moving in the right direction or the direction you want to go.
+You are making sure the car is moving in the right direction or the direction you want to go.
 Rachel says she ne eds to steer Logan away from bad decisions.
 That means she is there to prevent h im from making a bad decision.

 Logan, however, says, “When I asked for your help, I’d forgotten how pushy and controlling you are.”
 “To be pushy” (pushy) is the same as to be bossy.
 It can also simply refer to someone who is very insistent,  who doesn’t give up, who is constantly trying to get his way by asking perhaps again and again and again.
 “To be controlling” means to not let other people make decisions or to try to make decisions for other people.
 Logan says, “I’m not go ing to let you walk all over me.”
 “To walk all over” someone is an expression me aning to control another person completely, perhaps by making all of the dec isions for that person.

 Rachel says, “Who is trying to walk all over you?
 I f you think I’m being high- handed then I’m out of here.”
 “To be high (high) – handed (handed)” means to use your power and control over another person with out considering that person’s feelings or reactions.
 The expression “I’m  out of here” is an informal one meaning “I’m leaving” or “I’m no longer going to be  involved in this situation.”
 Sometimes it just means “I’m leaving immediately,” but often it is used in the sense of “I’m unhappy with this situation, and ther efore I am leaving right now.”

 Rachel says, “I’m out of here,” and Logan says, “Go od.
 I don’t know what possessed me to ask you for help in the first place .”
-The expression “I don’t know what possessed me” is used when a person regrets hi s decision to do something – when a person decides that what they decided to d o before was wrong.
+The expression “I don’t know what possessed me” is used when a person regrets his decision to do something – when a person decides that what they decided to d o before was wrong.
 We use it in a situation when we’ve changed our minds and are saying that we don’t even understand why we thought differently before.
 The expression “in the first place” can mean simply originally or in the first i nstance – at the beginning of a situation.

 Rachel says, “Well, things never change, do they?”
 Rachel and Logan are siblings – brother and sister – and Logan thinks th at Rachel is acting just like she did when they were younger, when they were children .
 That’s why Rachel says, “Things never change, do they?” and Logan responds,  “Apparently not!”
 “Apparently” means seemingly, or it appears to be t rue.